thermally modified hemlock decking can handle punishment

 In North America, native Western Hemlock and Hem Fir wood species are widely available.
 Mataverde Thermawood uses a unique process that requires less heat and energy to produce.
 By thermally modifying the wood under pressure, in a vacuum kiln, energy is saved – and the thermally modified wood is stronger than the original wood.

-Mataverde Thermawood decking strength test
+Mataverde ThermaWood decking strength test

 In fact, it is so strong that it got our team wondering.
 How strong is it?
 “Can Rob drive his truck over it?”
 “Hey, the boss is out, let’s try it!”
 And off the merry pranksters went.
 Check out their shenanigans and informal test results here: